blerude/music-data-miner-insight-tool/README.md

 therefore mostly ignored?) or the popularity of that track at a given point in time can tell these professionals just how to market their act, or whether they need to push for more space on the platform.

-The engine is a work in progress--there are more features and functionalities to come.
+The engine is not yet live and is a work in progress--there are more features and functionalities to come.